tpkn/preference-manager/README.md

 # Preference Manager
-Save your app setting to a local file
+Save your Electron app setting to a local file

 Quick save and load app window settings with a single line of code.
 Auto-remove empty settings and many more features.
 Module works both in main and render processes.